eh128/Flight-Status/README.md

-Project still in initial stages.
+Project is still in initial stages.